*Reposted from my CodeProject Article

 1.)
 Setting up your server

-Now that your all set and go, as the basics of programming goes, let’s start by creating a simple shoutout of “hello world” in our server.
+Now that your all set and go, as the basics of programming go, let’s start by creating a simple shoutout of “hello world” in our server.

 First of, go to the directory where you installed your XAMPP (Commonly in C:xampp).
 From there go to the htdocs folder (Commonly in C:xampphtdocs) and create a folder named “MyFirstWebsite“.